“Tú y Las Nubes” (You and the Clouds) by José Alfredo Jiménez, English translation of lyrics

 From joy.

-Continue reading ““Amanecí en Tus Brazos” by José Alfredo Jiménez, English translation of lyrics”
+Continue reading ““Amanecí en Tus Brazos” (I Woke Up in Your Arms) by José Alfredo Jiménez, English translation”

 “El Gavilán Pollero” (The Chicken Hawk) sung by Pedro Infante